Santiso-Group/despasito/README.md

 Installation
 ------------
-**NOTE:** DESPASITO is not yet available on pip or conda-forge, but it is a package that can be installed in your python environment.
+**NOTE:** DESPASITO is not yet available conda-forge, but it is available with pip.

 **Prerequisites**:
   * [NumPy](https://numpy.org): needed for running setup (distutils).
 Follow instructions outlined [here](https://docs.scipy.org/doc/numpy/user/install.html) for installation.